Home > Out and About

 Teddington’s main high street starts on Broad Street, only a few hundred yards from Teddington Lodge, at the end of Stanley Road.
 Just along Broad Street on the right you will find a Tesco Metro supermarket.
 It’s open every day from 6am until midnight except on Saturday, when it closes at 10pm.
 On Sunday it’s open from 11am to 5pm.

 The high street is split in two parts and continues over the roundabout.
 Beyond the high street you’ll find the River Thames at the end of Ferry Road, past the traffic lights.
 Teddington is full of small boutiques, local stores, restaurant and cafes.
 You’ll find most things you need somewhere along it.

 For greater choice of larger department stores and mall shopping experience visit Kingston town just next door to Teddington.
 Travel over the junction at the end of Stanley Road, down past the lovely Bushey Park on your right-hand-side on Sandy Lane.
 Turn left on to the main road and cross over Kingston Bridge.

 John Lewis department store sits on the riverside just over Kingston Bridge.
 Across from there is the Bentall Centre with 75 shops in a covered three-tier mall headed up by the famous department store Bentalls, now owned by Fenwick of London.

-There’s lots going on in the Springer Market Square in Kingston.
+There’s lots going on in Kingston’s Market Place.
 Besides the daily fruit and vegetable market, which has run continuously since 1801, you’ll find plenty to eat in the international street food cafes nestled around the square.
 During the festive season, you can skate here and in summer splash through the pavement fountains.

 Although Richmond’s shopping facilities are not as varied and as large as in Kingston, it does have a great selection of restaurants and up-market gift and antique shops.